 - Everyone in the vehicle must wear a seat belt at all times

 When a teenager turns 18, they may apply for a full unrestricted license.

-Teen DUI laws in Nevada make it illegal for anyone under 21 to drive with a bodily alcohol content.
-Even if the teen is under the legal limit for people over 21, and even if the alcohol doesn’t impair the teen’s ability to drive, they are still in violation of the law by driving with a bodily alcohol content of .02 or above.
+Teen DUI laws in Nevada make driving illegal for anyone under 21 with bodily alcohol content.
+Even if the teen is under the legal limit for people over 21, and even if the alcohol doesn’t impair the teen’s ability to drive, they still violate the law by driving with a bodily alcohol content of .02 or above.
 Nevada Revised Statutes 483.462 is Nevada’s no-tolerance law for teen drivers.

 Yes, Nevada is a no-tolerance state.
 It’s illegal for a minor to operate a motor vehicle with any bodily alcohol content.
-Even if the minor has a bodily alcohol content that is under the legal limit for someone 21 years old or older, they are still breaking the law because of their age.
+Even if the minor has a bodily alcohol content under the legal limit for someone 21 or older, they still break the law because of their age.
 Driving with any bodily alcohol content of .02 or higher puts a minor in violation of the law.

 In addition to their own graduated licensing system and no-tolerance drunk driving laws, all of the rules of the road apply to teen drivers.
-Teen drivers who do not follow traffic laws find themselves subject to the same fines, license points, and criminal penalties that apply to adult drivers.
-All teens must be careful to understand and follow traffic laws to avoid license sanctions, and most importantly, stay safe on the roads.
+Teen drivers who do not follow traffic laws are subject to the same fines, license points, and criminal penalties that apply to adult drivers.
+All teens must understand and follow traffic laws to avoid license sanctions and, most importantly, stay safe on the roads.

 Has your teen been in an accident?
-Are you wondering how to help your teen in the aftermath of a traffic accident?
+Are you wondering how to help them after a traffic accident?
 When an accident involves a teen, it can be especially complex.

 Your call is free and confidential.
 Call us today.
 We look forward to working with you.